 The other main square can be explored by walking down via Giuseppe Garibaldi and the “portico” or covered arcades which characterizes this small town.
 Enter from any one of the little roads on the left-hand side and you will find Piazza Jacopo Landino, named after another important artist from the 1300’s.
 Many times referred to as the Old Square (Piazza Vecchia), it is the home to the headquarters for the National Park for Casentino and a lovely church from the 1500’s called SS Nome di Gesù.

-After a visit to Pratovecchio one can proceed to Stia, only a few kilometers up the road.
-You could even walk there (only 2.5km).
+After a visit to Pratovecchio, one can proceed to Stia, only a few kilometers up the road.
 Often referred to as the source of the Arno River which flows through Florence, Stia was actually founded as the market town to the Castello di Porciano, located a short distance up the hill.
 The actual source of the Arno is located on Mount Falterona and is just one of the many walking excursions one can take from this area.

 The Art of Wool in Stia

 If you opted to drive, park your car in the lot located in front of the bridge over the Staggia river - which meets up with the Arno right here in Stia.
 This little town has a very unique and picturesque main square in the form of a triangle.
 Noteworthy are the arcades that line both sides of Piazza Tanucci, the church Santa Maria della Assunta and the water well with its ornate metalwork at the tip of the triangle.
 The columns in the church are very similar in style and quality to those in Romena, which corresponds with dates of the building.

-Stia still produces its "panno casentino" which is a fuzzy wool cloth: you will find shops around town where you can buy winter coats made in the quite particular cloth, orange and green being the most popular colors, to take home as a special Italian souvenir.
+Stia still produces "panno Casentino" a fuzzy wool cloth and you will find shops around town where you can buy winter coats made in the quite particular cloth.
+Insider tip: orange and green are the traditional colors so if you are looking for a special souvenir, this would be perfect.